hardikk258/Interior-design-website/README.md

 This project is a fully responsive website developed for an interior design startup using ReactJS, TailwindCSS, JavaScript, CSS, and HTML.
 The website features multiple sections, including a Navigation Bar, Footer, and Contact Us form, to enhance user experience and showcase the startup's portfolio.

+## Demo

+You can see a live demo of the game here:- https://interior-design-website-op.vercel.app/

 ## Features

 - **Responsive Design**: The website is designed to adapt seamlessly to various screen sizes, ensuring a consistent user experience across devices.